Disclaimer: You should get tax advice from your accountant or tax adviser. These instructions are for the technical configuration of A2X.

 If you don’t sell in these countries, then you do not need to worry about these lines.
 This is here for the future if you begin to ship orders outside of your country.
 The income will still be grouped as sales, but the tax rate will be set to zero-rated as a default for you.
 If you need to make any changes to the default, these mappings can always be updated.
 If a customer from one of these countries does make a purchase from you, the data will be mapped to the account and tax rate as set out by this transaction mapping.

 Mirror mappings are quite a complex concept, where A2X maps your sales and tax lines to the same sales account and applies a tax rate to both.
-This depends on your region and sales channel.
+This method will send your sales and tax as a tax inclusive transaction to the accounting system, which allows the accounting system to properly allocate the taxes to the correct tax buckets for reporting purposes.
+This mirror mappings method depends on your region and sales channel.

 If mirror mapping is needed in your account, the assisted setup will automatically map this for you and you don’t need to worry about it.